 Conectiva fixes Apache vulnerabilities

 Conectiva recommends Apache users update their packages to fix several denial-of-service and buffer-overflow vulnerabilities in mod_ssl and mod_dav.
-Conectiva's advisory
+Conectiva's advisory said the problems are:

 - A denial of service in ap_get_mime_headers_core() function.
 The ap_get_mime_headers_core() function in Apache httpd 2.0.49 can allow a remote attacker to cause a denial of service.

 - A buffer overflow in the .htaccess files handler in Apache 2.0.50 and earlier can allow local attackers to gain Apache privileges via a .htaccess file that causes the buffer overflow during expansion of environment variables.

 - A denial of service in mod_ssl in Apache 2.0.50 and earlier can allow remote attackers to cause a denial of service by aborting an SSL connection in a way that causes an Apache child process to enter an infinite loop.

 - A denial of service in the char_buffer_read() function in the mod_ssl module for Apache 2.x when using reverse proxying to an SSL server can allow remote attackers to cause a denial of service.

 - A denial of service in IPv6 URI parsing routines in the apr-util library for Apache 2.0.50 and earlier can allow remote attackers to cause a denial of service (child process crash) via a certain URI.